SriPalla/misc/export.md

-To use Spring Data transactions with MongoDB, MongoDB must be configured as a replica set because transactions are only supported on replica sets.
-However, setting up a local MongoDB replica set using Docker can sometimes be tricky due to initialization timing issues.
-Here's an enhanced approach to ensure the replica set is properly initiated and the Spring Data transactions work correctly.
+To resolve the error "Transaction numbers are only allowed on a replica set member or mongos," you need to ensure that your MongoDB instance is running as a replica set.
+Given that you are on a MacBook M3 and using Docker, here's a refined approach to set up a MongoDB replica set using Docker Compose:

 ### Step-by-Step Guide

 #### 1. Create the Docker Compose File

 Create a `docker-compose.yml` file to define the MongoDB service.
+Ensure that the MongoDB service is configured to run as a replica set.

 ```yaml
 version: '3.8'